MaxTousss/PET_NemaNU4IQ_semiAutoAnalysis/README.md

 - In a terminal, execute the python script on the previously created `.tsv` file.
 	- `python analysisNU4IQ.py -i [path/filename.tsv]`

+## Quality of life options
+- If a filename is provided with the `-o` flag, the results will be saved in the `csv` format.
+- The flag `-n` can be used to provide IDs to the image(s) analyzed.

 # Placement of the VOIs using the template